 But the sector’s significant use of toxic chemicals and finite resources, as well as issues such as inadequate protection of garment workers, are under increasing scrutiny.
 There are billions of products going to waste, either unsold in warehouses or stores, left unused in wardrobes, or discarded while still in good condition.
 There is urgent need for transformation.

-Each year people throw away apparel still in good condition and which are worth an estimated $460 billion.
+Each year people throw away apparel that is still in good condition.
+These discarded items are worth an estimated $460 billion.
 Trends such as fast fashion produce high volumes of low-quality fashion items that are often used for a short amount of time and are difficult to recycle.
 If the average number of times a garment is worn were doubled, greenhouse gas emissions from textiles would be 44% lower.

 What could circularity for textiles look like?

 In a circular economy for textiles:

 Where is action most needed for a transition to a circular economy for textiles?